The Gastro Consult

 The reason for performing a colonoscopy includes persistent diarrhoea, constipation, rectal bleeding with altered blood, weight loss, abdominal pain and/or anaemia.
 A colonoscopy is a test to examine the entire large bowel (colon); rectum (back passage) to the caecum.

 A colonoscope is a long, thin, flexible tube with a small camera at the end; there is a ‘working channel’ to allow biopsies and/or polyps (skin tags) to be taken or removed, if required.
-A potent laxative would need to be drunk beforehand (bowel preparation) and can be performed with or without sedation and/or analgesia given through the vein.
+A potent laxative would need to be drunk beforehand (bowel preparation) and can be performed with or without conscious sedation and/or analgesia given through the vein.

 This examination can help diagnose inflammatory bowel disease such as Ulcerative Colitis or Crohn’s Disease and polyps and is performed as a day case.